mattjzhou/token-merging-perceiver/README.md

-# CS 4803 Final Project: Token Merging Perceiver
+# Efficient Machine Learning Final Project: Token Merging Perceiver
 All experiments were done using the huggingface library
 ## GLUE Experiments